dotsperinch/app/README.md

 Create an account at http://openshift.redhat.com/

-Create a jbossas-7 application (you can call your application whatever you want)
+Create a jbossas-7 application with mongodb (you can call your application whatever you want)

-    rhc app create -a testmongo -t jbossas-7
+    rhc app create -a testmongo -t jbossas-7 mongodb-2.2

-Add MongoDB to your application

-    rhc cartridge add -a testmongo -c mongodb-2.2

 Add this upstream repo